App design guide: How to create an app that people enjoy using

 Avoid cognitive overload.
 It should be easy to use your app — no matter whether it’s a tool for tracking weather or a code editor.
 Break big tasks into steps so that a user is not overwhelmed with the number of choices.
 Provide tooltips cleverly — one after another rather than all at once — and make any extra information easy to skip.

 Remember that less is more.
 This has remained constant for a few years now.
 Ensure every screen has a minimum of visual elements and textual content.
 This, again, will make it easier for a user to make decisions.

 Embrace UX writing.
 Your app’s UI and UX include lots of textual elements — from tooltips to CTA buttons.
 Make sure you have someone with a solid writing expertise to write UX copy for your app.
 If you’re a solo player, check out this short Microcopy & UX Writing Course.
 It will help you learn some basic principles of writing for app interfaces.

 If you want more tips, Smashing Magazine is a go-to place.
 There you’ll find tons of guides and ebooks on how mobile app design works.
 And once you’re ready to go full speed ahead, grab all the apps we’ve mentioned before — and get to work!

-Flinto, MindNode, Sketch Export for Xcode, Sip, and 200+ other apps are available with Setapp.
+Flinto, MindNode, Buildwatch, Sip, and 240+ other apps are available with Setapp.
 So it’s really easy to go through the entire app design process using a single toolkit.
 By the way, app design is totally doable in 7 days — which is the length of Setapp’s free trial!